netxms/netxms-doc/admin/appendix.rst

   1. Process name
   2. Optional parameter that accepts process's command line regular expression, that should match cmd argument.
 If not set it means "match any".
-  3. Optional parameter that accepts process's main window title regular expression, that should match wnd argument.
+  3. Optional parameter that accepts process's main window title regular expression.
      If not set it means "match any".
 Process's window title can be checked only on Windows platform.

 Number of processes matching filter